Current Client? Get 2026 Plan Help Here

 What Happens If My Doctor Doesn’t Accept Medicare?

 In this case, you’ll need to explore options like private payment agreements, Medigap plans, or finding a new doctor who accepts Medicare coverage.
-You can also switch to a Medicare Advantage plan that includes your doctor in its network.
+You can also switch to a Medicare Advantage plan that may include your doctor in its network.